 Like any new idea, growth was slow in the beginning but as we accepted more insurance companies, the patient population followed.
 Brad was seeing patients ages 6 months through adulthood all over the Treasure Valley.
 At the beginning of August 2016, Table Rock was featured on the front page of the Idaho Statesman.
 The word of mouth still continues to this day from that single article.
 Table Rock Mobile Medicine has been featured on other news outlets including the Idaho Press, KBOI, KTVB and Boise State Public Radio.

 Table Rock Mobile Medicine continues to find solutions to common problems.
 People want access to their healthcare providers.
-We are typically available to chat via Facebook Messenger or text messaging.
-People can self-schedule online or via our Book Now button on Facebook.
-We’ve had our ups and downs just like any new business but our future looks strong as we continue to grow and we hope to continue to meet the needs of our community.
+We are typically available to talk via Facebook Messenger or text messaging.
+People can self-schedule online or via our Facebook page.
+Our future looks strong as we continue to grow and we hope to continue to meet the needs of our community for years to come.

 Brad was born and raised in the Pacific Northwest.
 He grew up in Kent, WA before moving to Troy, ID while in high school.
 He moved to Boise in 2002 and graduated with a nursing degree from Boise State University in 2006.

-Brad is married with one daughter and another child on the way.
-Brad’s wife, Nancy, has worked as a nurse for 12 years at a large local hospital.
-They enjoy traveling and doing activities with their very active toddler.
+Brad is married with two children, Nora & Alexander.
+Brad’s wife, Nancy, has worked as a nurse for 13 years at a large local hospital.
+They enjoy traveling and doing activities with their very active children.

-Brad and Jen are nurse practitioners in the state of Idaho.
+Brad & Joslyn are nurse practitioners licensed to practice in Idaho.
 NPs in the state of Idaho and 22 other states have full practice authority and independent practice.
 This means they are able to prescribe medications, order tests, and refer patients to specialists if needed.